cloudfour/SimpleSlideView/README.md

 # will be used.
 heightDuration: null

-# If 'true', the resizeHeight animation will occur after
+# If 'true', the height change will not wait for the
-# the rest of the view change has finished.
-(Having too
-# many CSS animations happening at once sometimes affects
-# performance.) 'true' for Zepto, 'false' otherwise.
+# slide to complete before resizing.
+This can feel
+# snappier but may affect performance.
-deferHeightChange: Zepto?
+concurrentHeightChange: !
+Zepto?

+# If 'start', the scrollCallback will happen before
-# Scroll to the top of the window or container (see
+# the rest of the slide.
+If 'end', it will happen
+# after.
+If false, scrolling will be disabled.
+scrollOn: 'start'

-# scrollToContainer) when a view change begins.
-If this is
+# The callback to use for scrolling when the view
+# change completes.
+Supports jQuery scrollTo,
+# ZeptoScroll and no scroll plugin, but you can
+# define your own.
+The callback should expect to
+# receive three arguments: a Y-coordinate for the
-# a string, the plugin will try to scroll to the position
+# intended scroll position, a duration for the
+# animation (if supported), and an optional callback
+# when the action completes.
+scrollCallback: scrollCallback

-# using a plugin with that name.
-If 'true', the scroll
+# Duration of the scroll animation if the callback
+# supports it.
+If 'null', the value of the duration
-# will snap to that position without animation.
+# option will be used.
-scrollOnStart: if $.scrollTo? then 'scrollTo' else false
+scrollDuration: null

 # If 'true', the scroll will move to the top of the
 # container.
 If 'false', the top of the window will
 # be used.
 scrollToContainerTop: true

+# If scrollOn is 'start' and this is 'true', the
+# slide will not wait for the scroll to complete
+# before triggering other events.
+This can feel
+# snappier but may affect performance.
+concurrentScroll: !
+Zepto?

 # If 'true', the height of the viewport will never
 # lower.
 If 'null', the value will be based on whether